Jiji, Nantou

 Jiji (集集 (Jíjí, Chi2-chi2, Chi̍p-chi̍p)) or Chichi is an urban township located in the west central portion of Nantou County, Taiwan.
 Jiji is the smallest of Taiwan's townships by area.

 The township is a popular destination on the Jiji Railway Line.
 In March 2012, it was named one of the Top 10 Small Tourist Towns by the Tourism Bureau of Taiwan.

 History

 Han Chinese from Zhangzhou began arriving in the area in 1771.
 The name originates from "Chiv-Chiv", a phrase in the Formosan languages.

 During the Japanese era (1895–1945), Jiji was a collection and shipping export point for camphor produced in the surrounding areas.
 By 1940, it was administrated as Shūshū Town (集集街), Niitaka District (新高郡), Taichū Prefecture (now Taichung.)
 Jiji township then encompassed a much larger area that included the present-day Shuili Township.

 In 1946, Niitaka District was renamed Yushan District (玉山區), Taichung County, and Jiji contemporaneously became a township.
 In 1950, Shuili Township was separated from Jiji.
 During World War II, a U.S. bomber was shot down by Japanese artillery, killing four airmen.

-The township was the epicenter of the eponymous and devastating 1999 Chi-Chi earthquake.
+The township was the epicenter of the eponymous and devastating 1999 Jiji earthquake.